lsst-ts/Common_FPGA_Modbus/README.md

 Data from transmitting FIFO are parsed into instructions and data, and placed into internal FIFO.
 Instructions are then processed from the internal FIFO - see below for instructions types.
-Proper signal (frame start, start bit, data, stop bit, frame delay) are generated.
+Proper signal (including frame start, start bit, data, stop bit, frame delay) is generated.

 Received line is checked for frame start.
 Bytes are then stored into receiving FIFO.
 Frame end is detected on line silence.
 IRQ is raised when frame is received.
-As the expected use is in a master-slave communication, IRQ doesn't have to be handled outside ModbusPort subVI.
-Data is written into the receiving FIFO.
+As the expected use is in a coordinator-worker communication, IRQ doesn't have to be handled outside ModbusPort subVI.
+Data is written into the receiving
+FIFO.

 CRC16 isn't checked on received FIFO and the CRC16 (if part of the